-We concluded on a positive note: In many ways, the pandemic allowed libraries to "show their stuff" - re-working service models to accommode safety protocols in agile ways, digitizing course reserves materials, digitizing special collections materials at a more rapid pace.
-Many of these adaptations will carry over into our work as we return to a "more like normal" workspace in the fall.
+We concluded on a positive note: In many ways, the pandemic allowed libraries to "show their stuff" -- re-working service models to accommodate safety protocols in agile ways, rapidly transitioning to electronic course reserves, digitizing special collections materials at a new pace.
+As we assess user acceptance of these changes, many adaptations will carry over into our regular work when we return to a "more like normal" workspace in the fall.